ShUbHkHaNdElWaL493/ShUbHkHaNdElWaL493/README.md

 Hello there!
 My name is Shubh Khandelwal.
-I am a robotics enthusiast and am curious about new aspects and facets of robotics.
+I am a robotics enthusiast and am curious about new aspects of programming.
 I have showcased some of my projects here.

 ## About Me